After Record 2015 Investment Sales, Limited Availability of Available High-Quality Warehouse Projects Expected to Crimp Buyers in 2016

 CoStar Group analysts forecast that, for the first time since 2007, more than half of new logistics projects planned for construction this year will start without a tenant commitment, as merchant builders re-enter the market with large-scale spec projects, seeking to capitalize on institutional investor appetite for modern bulk-warehouse logistics buildings.

-With the U.S. vacancy rate for such space falling to 7.8% in the fourth quarter of 2015, the lowest since 1999, new supply is expected to reach a peak for the cycle with more than 150 million square feet of new industrial space
+With the U.S. vacancy rate for such space falling to 7.8% in the fourth quarter of 2015, the lowest since 1999, new supply is expected to reach a peak for the cycle with more than 150 million square feet of new industrial space completed this year.

 Steady GDP growth and rising e-commerce consumer sales and corresponding fulfillment demand has seen tenants absorb available logistics space at a higher rate than construction in 2015, said CoStar Director of Industrial Research Rene Circ, who recently presented the 2015 U.S. Industrial Real Estate Review and Forecast with Senior Real Estate Economist Shaw Lupton.